Nicolle Flint

 Nicolle Jane Flint (born 15 July 1978) is an Australian politician.
-She was the member for Boothby in South Australia in the Australian House of Representatives from 2016 to 2022.
-She is a member of the Liberal Party of Australia and succeeded the previous member, Andrew Southcott, at the 2016 federal election.
+She was a member of the House of Representatives from 2016 to 2022, representing the Division of Boothby in South Australia.
+She is a member of the Liberal Party and succeeded the previous member, the Liberal Party’s Andrew Southcott, at the 2016 federal election.

 Flint announced on 26 February 2021 that she would not contest the 2022 Australian federal election.
 She gave her valedictory speech on 16 February 2022.

+On 1 May 2024, Flint was announced as the Liberal Party candidate for the Division of Boothby in the 2025 Australian federal election, however Flint was unsuccessful, losing to Labor’s Louise Miller-Frost on a 7.8% two party preferred swing.

 Early political involvement

 Flint was a member of the Young Liberal Movement from 2000 to 2002 and joined the Liberal Party in 2007.
 She was a solicitor and newspaper columnist before entering politics, and also worked as an advisor to Malcolm Turnbull and Brendan Nelson.
 She also worked for the Australian Chamber of Commerce and Industry.
 In 2015, Flint co-authored a paper for the Menzies Research Centre entitled "Gender and Politics", calling for more female involvement in the Liberal Party.